Zapper-fi/protocol/docs/Interpretation/position-interpretation/guide/getting-started.md

     - This calculation could also be more complex, such as with Yearn's yCRV, where the price per share is calculated based on the underlying tokens in the vault.

 :::warning
 Note that a user's balance is assumed to be based on a `balanceOf` method on the token contract.
-If the token contract does not have a `balanceOf` method, or the balance returned from that method is not the correct way to fetch a user's balance of the App Token holding, then it is not an ERC20 token and cannot be interpreted with an App Token Interpreter.
+If the token contract does not have a `balanceOf` method, or the balance returned from that method is not the correct way to fetch a user's balance of the App Token holding, then it is not an ERC20 token and cannot be interpreted with an Position Interpreter.
 :::

 ---

-## App Token Interpreter walkthrough
+## Position Interpreter walkthrough

 :::info
 The key points of the following guide are also available in a video walkthrough [here](/docs/learning-center#app-token-interpretation).
 :::

-### 1. Create a new App Token Interpreter
+### 1. Create a new Position Interpreter

 You can get started by navigating to your [Dashboard page](https://www.zapper.xyz/dashboard) and clicking the "Add Balance" button.
-This will open a modal where you can select the App Token Interpreter option.
+This will open a modal where you can select the Position Interpreter option.

 !["Add Balance" button](/img/assets/Create-new-ATI.png)